Review – Garmin Edge 520 Plus

 For example – for each “Activity Profile” i.e. ride type you can have up to five pages, with up to ten data fields in each page plus you can toggle on and off things like the Cycling Dynamics, Virtual Partner, Lap Summary, Elevation, Compass, Map pages right before a ride (or in a ride).

 You can also create new Activity Profiles, rename and modify existing ones, change the color of each Activity Profile, toggle GPS/Glonass/Galileo satellite acquisition on and off, adjust map settings, alerts, Auto Features, etc.

 You can have multiple Connect IQ data fields per screen, with a total of ten per “Activity Profile” or ride type.
-In real-world use you do have to remember that some Connect IQ data fields are doing a lot of calculations, so – depending on the Connect IQ field – you may find that some running in the background really affect the computer’s performance, especially when using map routing.
+In real-world use you do have to remember that some Connect IQ data fields are doing a lot of calculations, so – depending on the Connect IQ field – you may find that some running in the background really affects the computer’s performance, especially when using map routing.

 One slight disappointment for me, likely not for others; is there doesn’t seem to be any way to pair the Edge to more than one mobile device.
-With other Garmin devices I have been able to do this – sometimes with a bit of futzing around and sometimes not.
+With other Garmin devices, I have been able to do this – sometimes with a bit of futzing around and sometimes not.
 But with the Edge 520 Plus there seems to be only the ability to pair it to one device running Garmin Connect and that’s it.
-Of course you can have multiple separate Garmin devices paired in Garmin Connect itself for each mobile device, but the Edge itself seems to be only pairable to just one mobile device running Garmin connect at a time.
+Of course, you can have multiple separate Garmin devices paired in Garmin Connect itself for each mobile device, but the Edge itself seems to be only pairable to just one mobile device running Garmin connect at a time.
 You can connect it to multiple computers running Garmin Express.